kdawgsf/dp-import/README.md

 1. Open the file in Excel
 2. Change the header in column A1 to "GRADE" (without the quotes) to remove any special formatting.
 (This was tested in Excel for Mac 2011.)
 3. Save the file.
 That's it!

+> Note: As of July 2020, this step did not need to be performed.

 ## Running the script